 What treatment is available for Pelvic Radiation Disease?

-Pelvic floor exercises can help with urine leakage and incontinence but if these measures do not help, medications can sometimes be used.
+Bladder: pelvic floor exercises can help with urine leakage and incontinence, but if these measures do not help, medications can sometimes be used.
 Radiotherapy can cause narrowing (scarring) in the urethra, the tube that drains the bladder to the outside, which can make passing urine difficult.
 This narrowing can be treated using dilators to widen the affected area.
 Fragile blood vessels which cause blood in the urine can be sealed with a heat treatment and the bladder can be washed out to remove any blood clots.
 These procedures are usually available via referral to a urologist or a continence nurse specialist.

-Being in control and organised can help you to manage the day-to-day symptoms of bowel and bladder problems including planning ahead when leaving the house.
+Being in control and organised can help you to manage the day-to-day symptoms of bowel and bladder problems, including planning ahead when leaving the house.
 For example, knowing how long the outing will be, finding out where toilets are, taking a bag of spare clothes and wearing products such as pads to help absorb any leakage.
 It is also important to protect the skin around the back passage by keeping it dry and clean.

 What to ask your doctor?

 - Have I been assessed using the ALERT-B questionnaire to identify if I may benefit from seeing a specialist for any of my symptoms?

 - May I be referred to a dietitian to see if there are any changes to my diet that may help with my symptoms?

 - Would it be appropriate for me to be referred for counselling or other psychotherapy support to help me cope with my feelings?

 Macmillan produce a really useful document that healthcare professionals use which lists a full range of bowel symptoms.

 What more research needs to be done on Pelvic Radiation Disease?